Make Money Trading Bitcoins and Other Cryptocurrencies

 The Bottom Line

 Buying bitcoin is very simple, which makes it very complicated.
-You need to determine if the bitcoin has a low value at the moment to buy and if it has a high value at the moment to sell.
+You need to determine if the bitcoin has a low value at the moment you desire to buy and if it has a high value at the moment you desire to sell.

-For that, you need to bet against everyone and your brain.
+For that, you need to bet against everyone (including your brain.)

 If you want to try, I would make four recommendations:

-2. Start small to see how you feel and whether you manage to handle your emotions and see “the big picture”.
+2. Start small to see how you feel and whether you manage to handle your emotions and see “the bigger picture”.

 3. Follow the news: any media coverage about bitcoin such as laws regarding cryptocurrencies or other cryptocurrency projects such as Facebook’s libra will influence its price.